Federal Elections Modernization Act¶

 Base cultivation: Instead of triangulating toward swing voters, Martinez focuses on deepening relationships with the 30% base.
 What do they actually care about?
 What constituent services matter most to them?
 Martinez begins treating them as a durable coalition to cultivate rather than a foundation to take for granted.

-Coalition building: Martinez reaches out to candidates who will share the multi-member district.
-Which ones have compatible but not identical bases?
+Coalition building: Martinez researches who will likely share the multi-member district.
+The ESO's algorithm will determine the boundaries, but the population geography is knowable now.
+Which candidates have compatible but not identical bases?
 Can they build reciprocal endorsement relationships?
 Martinez attends to the coalition dynamics that proportional systems reward.

 Enhanced capacity: Martinez uses the immediate Title VI benefits -- professional development resources, enhanced MRA once multi-member districts activate -- to build better constituent services.
 More staff.
 Better casework.
 Genuine responsiveness that builds the kind of loyalty proportional systems reward.